Casey-Ra/DMS-Project-Part-4/README.md

-# Lifestyle Risk-Based Rate Recommendation
+# Lifestyle Risk-Based Insurance Rate Recommendation

 A machine learning workflow that predicts insurance risk tiers and recommends rates based on lifestyle factors.
+The app combines structured public health and insurance benchmark data with parsed lifestyle notes to produce a repeatable risk assessment pipeline.
+It includes scripts for building data sources, parsing unstructured notes, retraining the model, and running quote recommendations with or without a database connection.

 ## Setup